Thomas Allen - Master

 Peter Swift - Vice Master

 Peter Swift studied Mathematics and Physics here at Grey College, before completing a PhD with Prof. Martyn Chamberlain, a former Master of the College.
-Following various research and teaching posts within the University, Peter is pleased to now be working as Vice Master of Grey College, which he combines with a Teaching Fellowship in the Department of Physics.
-As Vice Master, Peter is responsible for Student Experience at Grey College, in the broadest sense.
-He has developed and runs both the GrEAT (Grey Employability And Transferable) skills and the GO (Grey Opportunities) programmes, whilst also taking the lead on the college’s provision for Postgraduate Students.
+Following various research and teaching posts within the University, Peter is pleased to now be working as Vice-Master of Grey College, which he combines with his post of Assistant Professor (Teaching) in the department of Physics.
+As Vice-Master, Peter is responsible for Student Experience at Grey College, in the broadest sense.
+He has developed and has oversight of both the GrEAT (Grey Employability And Transferable) skills and the GO (Grey Opportunities) programmes, whilst also taking the lead on the college’s provision for Postgraduate Students.
 Through these activities he hopes to ensure that students at Grey College get the broadest possible education whilst here, to broaden and enhance their degree studies.
 Peter also sits ex officio on the College Trust and undertakes alumni relations, as well as acting as Treasurer for the Senior Common Room (SCR).
-Outside of work, Peter is a keen cricketer, currently captaining the University staff team, as well as playing in the local leagues.
+Outside of work, Peter is a keen cricketer, and plays for Durham City, captaining the second team, and the University staff team: he much enjoys playing for the staff in the student league.
 He is also a church organist and choral singer.

 Karen Blundell - Bursar